codbex/codbex-documentation/docs/applications/inventory/index.md

 * Stock Movement Records are generated in real-time as inventory transactions occur.
 * They provide a detailed history of stock movements and aid in maintaining accurate inventory levels.

+## Stock Keeping Unit (SKU) Listing

+A SKU Listing is a comprehensive inventory catalog that provides detailed information about each Stock Keeping Unit (SKU) or product in the inventory.

+Key Components:

+* SKU Code: A unique identifier for each product.
+* Product Description: Detailed information about the product.
+* Unit of Measure: The measurement unit used for the product (e.g., each, dozen).
+* Reorder Point: The inventory level at which a reorder should be initiated.
+* Safety Stock: Additional stock maintained to prevent stockouts during unexpected demand fluctuations.

+Process:

+* SKU Listings are maintained and updated as new products are introduced or existing ones are modified.
+* They serve as a reference for inventory managers and purchasing teams.

 ## Inventory Valuation Report